fnl/libfnl/doc/nlp.rst

   *    P\ :sub:`n` <= len(T) ∧
   *    P\ :sub:`i` < P\ :sub:`j` ∀ i =: {1, ..., n-1}, j =: i + 1

-6. By transforming between binary and Unicode, any illegal offsets (eg., offsets inside a multi-byte character (for bytes) or inside a surrogate pair (for strings and narrow Python builds) result in UnicodeErrors.
+6. By transforming between :class:`.Binary` and :class:`.Unicode`, any illegal offsets (eg., offsets inside a multi-byte character (for `Binary` `bytes`) or inside a surrogate pair (for `Unicode` strings on narrow Python builds) result in UnicodeErrors.

-For example, if an offset value of a key points between two surrogate characters or into the byte-sequence that forms a character in the encoded binary version, this would be considered an illegal offset value and raises a :py:exc:`UnicodeError`.
-The following two classes exist to represent text: :py:class:`.Binary` and :py:class:`.Unicode`, holding a `bytes` or a `str` view of the content, respectively.

 The *tags* attribute of text, in a nutshell, is a dictionary of this form::